Should You Allow a Merchant to Make a Copy of Your Credit Card?

 This, however, doesn’t only apply to merchants alone; utility companies are doing the same thing.
 This helps ensure that seamless transactions can happen, and it’s also convenient for the consumer.
 But, what if the merchant wants to make a copy of your credit card?
 Should you allow it?
 Read on to find out.

-What FTC (Federal Trade Commission) Says
+What the FTC Says

 What Federal Laws Say